1. Be generous and patient

 If you’ve written an awesome blog post, we’d love to see it in the #freshcontent channel.
 If you wrote or are organising something that’s relevant to the current discussion in some other channel, then add to the conversation and explain why it’s interesting.
 Don’t just post your links everywhere.

 No problem – just ask an admin via private message (if in doubt, talk to @camassey).
 We’re super friendly, and we promise to help you any way we can.

 We have zero tolerance for spam either in slack or via email addresses scraped from slack, and we will never sell or share your email addresses to anyone.
 We’re a community for product people to share what they know and hone their craft.

-If you aren't following these House Rules, and are making it difficult to create an awesome product management community, you may be asked to leave.
+If you aren’t following these House Rules, and are making it difficult to create an awesome product management community, you will be asked to leave.